sergiophyceae/sergiophyceae.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: These are the main research lines of the ECSO Lab.
+See Publications for other related interests.
 nav: true
 nav_order: 2
 display_categories: [work, fun]